 In this test, the doctor inserts

-one or more flexible tubes, called catheters, into veins in your groin, arm, or
+one or more flexible tubes, called catheters, into a vein, typically

 these catheters are electrodes, which are small pieces of metal that conduct

 electricity.
 The electrodes collect information about your heart's electrical

 activity.
 Your doctor can tell what kind of heart rhythm problems you have and

 Sometimes the problem can be fixed at the same time.
 A procedure called